 3. Difference between String Literals and String Objects

-In Java, String Literal is a String created using double quotes while String Object is a String created using the
+In Java, a String literal is a String created using double quotes, while String object is a String created using the

 String strLiteral = "Hello World"; String strObj = new String("Hello World");

-Suppose we want to create two strings with same content “
+Suppose we want to create two strings with the same content “

 howtodoinjava“.
 If a String with content “